Unless my life sees some major changes this year, 2017 may mark the last list of 100!

 (Note: I probably wouldn’t read nearly as much without an iPad, but that’s neither here nor there.)

 4) Cleaning My Music Collection

 Despite studies telling me that it’s likely to kill my career, I listen to music at work to help me get things done.
 But I found that more and more often, I’d be skipping songs on my iPod rather than bother to hear anything through.
 Some investigation showed me that my iTunes was filled with 16,500 songs!
 45½ days’ worth of listening!

 No wonder I couldn’t ever find anything to listen to!

 So I decided to do something about it — I organized my music alphabetically by artist and started culling.
 No moving songs to other folders, no rating things on multiple levels to come back to them later — if I liked it, it stayed.
 If not — poof!
 It had to go!

-I’m on the Cs now, listening to a Camp Lo mistake I once got, and I’m down to 15,500 songs.
+I’m on the Cs now, listening to a Camp Lo mixtape I once got, and I’m down to 15,500 songs.
 Definitely looking promising!

 (Other simultaneous activities: using TuneUp to clean wayward tracks; replacing damaged tracks with new versions wherever applicable.)